Ash (Alien): Alien

 At the beginning of the film, Ash is depicted as quiet, logical and scrupulously adherent to company regulations.
 When the Nostromo ostensibly discovers a signal on the planet LV-426, Ash ensures that the crew investigates by pointing out that failure to do so will incur a total forfeiture of their personal shares in Weyland-Yutani, per company regulations.
 Ash originally claims the message is indecipherable, but after landing on LV-426 Ripley is able to determine that it is likely some form of warning, and not an SOS as previously assumed.
 Even so, Ash convinces her that heading out after the search party to warn them would be futile.
-Once the search party returns, Ash breaks quarantine protocol (disobeying Ripley, the ship's ranking officer among the crew members remaining onboard) and allows the infected Kane back on board, seemingly out of compassion, and is later seen marveling at the creature attached to him.
+Once the search party returns, Ash breaks quarantine protocol (disobeying Ripley, the ship's second ranking officer) and allows the infected Kane back on board, seemingly out of compassion, and is later seen marveling at the creature attached to him.
 Ash repeatedly ignores Parker's urging that Kane be placed in frozen suspension.

 Ripley becomes suspicious of Ash as a result of these actions.
 Captain Dallas discloses that Ash replaced the vessel's regular science officer two days before the ship left Thedus.
 When Ripley, by checking the main computer, discovers the real reason for the Nostromos diversion, Ash assaults Ripley, attempting to kill her by forcing a rolled-up pornographic magazine down her throat.
 In the midst of their struggle, two of the surviving crew members, Parker and Lambert, arrive and rescue Ripley.
 Ash is struck over the head twice with a canister, the first time causing him to malfunction and the second decapitating him.
 When even that fails to kill him, he is electrocuted with a cattle prod.

 His severed head is reactivated to provide the crew with the truth about the creature.
-Ash complies, revealing that the company installed him to ensure that the creature was brought back to them, with the crew's lives being "expendable".
+Ash complies, revealing that secret company protocols dictate that he must bring the creature back to earth for study by the weapons division, with the crew's lives being "expendable".
 After informing them of all he knows about the creature, Ash tells the crew that "You have my sympathies", regarding their chances of survival.
 Ripley then unplugs him and Parker incinerates his head with a flamethrower.

 Ripley's experiences with Ash left her with a great hostility towards androids, seen with her reaction to Bishop in the sequel Aliens.